Here's Who's On and Off the List of Trump's Most Likely VPs - ExBulletin

 To monitor

-Trump said Wednesday in an interview with Fox6 in Milwaukee that he will make a decision on his vice presidential nominee closer to the Republican National Convention, which begins July 15 in Milwaukee.
+Trump said in a recent interview with Fox6 in Milwaukee that he would make a decision on his vice presidential nominee closer to the Republican National Convention, which begins July 15 in Milwaukee.
 It's very early, he added.
 Trump's campaign is vetting candidates, but he has yet to hold one-on-one meetings with candidates, Bloomberg reported.

 Key context